elixir-lang/elixir/lib/elixir/pages/references/unicode-syntax.md

 ### C3.
 Mixed Script Detection

-Elixir will not allow tokenization of mixed-script identifiers unless the mixing is one of the exceptions defined in UTS 39 5.2, 'Highly Restrictive'.
+Elixir will not allow tokenization of mixed-script identifiers unless it is via chunks separated by an underscore, like `http_сервер`, or unless the mixing within each of those chunks is one of the exceptions defined in UTS 39 5.2, 'Highly Restrictive'.
 We use the means described in Section 5.1, Mixed-Script Detection, to determine if script mixing is occurring, with the modification documented in the section 'Additional Normalizations', below.

 Examples: Elixir allows an identifiers like `幻ㄒㄧㄤ`, even though it includes characters from multiple 'scripts', because those scripts all 'resolve' to Japanese when applying the resolution rules from UTS 39 5.1.
 It also allows an atom like `:Tシャツ`, the Japanese word for 't-shirt', which incorporates a Latin capital T, because {Latn, Jpan} is one of the allowed script mixing in the definition of 'Highly Restrictive' in UTS 39 5.2, and it 'covers' the string.

+Elixir does allow an identifier like `http_сервер`, where the identifier chunks on each side of the `_` are individually single-script.

 However, Elixir would prevent tokenization in code like `if аdmin, do: :ok, else: :err`, where the scriptset for the 'a' character is {Cyrillic} but all other characters have scriptsets of {Latin}.
 The scriptsets fail to resolve, and the scriptsets from the definition of 'Highly Restrictive' in UTS 39 5.2 do not cover the string either, so a descriptive error is shown.

 ### C4, C5 (inapplicable)